dokerwin/-Designing-multi-layered-web-applications/README.md

 3. 𝗪𝗵𝗲𝗻 𝘆𝗼𝘂 𝗵𝗮𝘃𝗲 𝗹𝗶𝗺𝗶𝘁𝗲𝗱 𝗿𝗲𝘀𝗼𝘂𝗿𝗰𝗲𝘀 𝗼𝗿 𝗲𝘅𝗽𝗲𝗿𝘁𝗶𝘀𝗲
 Clean Architecture is not a beginner-friendly approach.
 It requires a deep understanding of software design principles and patterns, as well as experience with complex systems.
 If you are new to software development, or if you don't have the expertise or resources to implement the Clean Architecture properly, it may not be the right choice for your project.

-There are certain situations where it may not be the best choice, and it is important to carefully evaluate your project requirements and constraints before deciding to use the Clean Architecture.

-My recomendation is to start all projects with layer architecture for projects where idea are not fully defined or uncertain in terms of profitability.
+**My recomendation** is to start all projects with layer architecture for projects where idea are not fully defined or uncertain in terms of profitability.
 By starting with a monolith service and n-tier architecture, the focus is on delivering functionality quickly and efficiently.
 This allows the business to validate the potential value and viability of the feature before investing in a more refined architecture.

 The choice of a monolith service and n-tier architecture provides a simple and straightforward way to implement the feature.
-This approach allows for rapid development and easier maintenance.
+This approach allows for rapid development and easier maintenance on first stage.

 This recommendation is aligned with an evolutionary and pragmatic approach to software development, where quick iterations and validation of features are prioritized.
 It allows the business to minimize upfront investment while still delivering value to customers.
 The subsequent rewrite with clean architecture provides an opportunity for long-term sustainability and scalability once the profitability or viability of the feature is established.